Amazing places to visit near Rome

 Lake Bracciano – Anguillara – Trevignano

 To explore some beautiful lakeside towns in the Lazio region just head on over to Bracciano, Anguillara Sabazia or Trevignano Romano.
 All three are lakeside towns along the shores of the famous Lake Bracciano.
 Medieval towns, beautiful views and a relaxing atmosphere are in store for you.
 And if you end up in Bracciano, check out the stunning 15th century Orsini Odescalchi Castle – famous for being the wedding location of celebrities such as Tom Cruise and Katie Holmes!
+The Bracciano area is also filled with beautiful agriturismi – check out these four farm-stays near Rome.

 HOW TO GET TO BRACCIANO or ANGUILLARA FROM ROME:Take the train from Roma San Pietro or Roma Tiburtina to Bracciano Take the train from Roma San Pietro or Roma Tiburtina to Anguillara